sixthsenseriot/project-06-data-dashboard/README.md

 The following **additional** features are implemented:

--   [ ] List anything else that you added to improve the site's functionality!
+-   [x] Added route to 'About' page, detailing information on web application

 ## Video Walkthrough